mikemarsian/serially/README.md

 ### Task Return Values

 * A task should at minimum return a boolean value, signifying whether that task finished successfully or not
-* A task can also return a string with details of the task completion
+* A task can also return a string with details of the task completion and an arbitrary object
 * If a task returns _false_, the execution stops and the next tasks in the chain won't be performed for current instance

 ### Inspection